cylc/cylc-doc/src/user-guide/installing-workflows.rst

   .. autoclass:: cylc.flow.unicode_rules.WorkflowNameValidator

-- the install will create nested run directories, i.e. installing a workflow in a subdirectory of an existing run directory.

 - the install will create nested install directories.
 Neither a new installation in a subdirectory of an existing one, nor a directory containing